ajahne/blog/_drafts/2019-3-29-refactoring-notes.md

 - Legacy code without tests is very difficult to refactor _(yeah, tell me about it!)_
 - When you need to add a new feature, take time to clean up the code
 - Ultimately you want to learn more about the system and from that learning improve the code, do not keep that learning in your head.
 Write it down and put it directly into the system (through refactoring).
+- Two hats: refactoring and new features
+  - Refactoring **does not** add new features
 - Follow the scout rule:
 > leave the code cleaner than you found it